How It Works

 Property Value

-Frequency Every 10s
+Frequency Every 2s (active; 10s on passive)

 Platform macOS, Windows